cryslith/kataomoi/protocol.md

 fields other than "type".
 Upon receiving this message, the server will send a keepalive message in reply.

-### quit

-Sent by the client when they wish to leave the server; has no fields other than "type".
-Upon receiving this message, the server will close the client's websocket and mark them as disconnected in their room.
-If every client in the room is disconnected, the room is destroyed.

 ## Server-to-client message types

 ### welcome